-National campaigns and initiatives, like those outlined above, can only do so much to share critical messaging on cybersecurity awareness with citizens.
-As a result, many countries are increasingly hosting content on cybersecurity awareness on government websites.
-While the Internet is awash with resources highlighting cybersecurity best practices - many of which are just an Internet search away - government investment in developing and hosting native resources provides a number of benefits.
+National campaigns and initiatives can only do so much to share critical messaging on cybersecurity awareness with citizens.
+As a result, many nations are increasingly hosting content on cybersecurity awareness on government websites.
+While the Internet is awash with resources highlighting cybersecurity best practices, government investment in developing and hosting native resources provides a number of benefits.
 First, citizens can be more confident that the information provided is credible, current and coming from a reliable source.
 Second, the material available can be provided in the local language and responsive to local contexts and trends as it relates to cybersecurity.
-Finally, governments can leverage an ongoing platform to provide updated information on cyber threats and best practices as it sees fit, and differentiate the content provided - focusing on particular sectors or demographics as needed.
+Finally, governments can leverage an ongoing platform to provide updated information on cyber threats and best practices as it sees fit, and differentiate the content provided, focusing on particular sectors or demographics as needed.
 Many of the examples included below are targeted specifically at youth, consumers, small businesses, or other specific audiences.

-Maintaining a web presence with accurate and timely information on cybersecurity awareness requires time and resources on behalf of governments, as well as effective communication to constituent groups to let them know that the resources exist.
+Maintaining a web presence with accurate and timely information on cybersecurity awareness requires time and resources on behalf of governments, as well as effective communication to constituent groups to let them know that the resources exist, where to find them and when they are updated.
 It can therefore be helpful to leverage national campaigns and workshops to direct traffic to these resources, which also allow for a deeper dive into any awareness concerns highlighted in a national campaign.
-In addition to the examples from the Commonwealth provided below, the Cybersecurity Tech Accord maintains an ever-growing webinar series on a range of current cybersecurity topics on its website, which it develops in partnership with the Global Forum for Cyber Expertise (GFCE), serving as a valuable free resource that is available here: https://cybertechaccord.org/webinars/
+It should also be noted that while there is benefit to government engagement and support in these efforts, digital resource hubs can also be managed by independent organisations and NGOs focused on promoting cybersecurity awareness.
+In fact, the Cybersecurity Tech Accord maintains an ever-growing virtual webinar series of its own on a range of current cybersecurity topics.
+The series is developed in partnership with the Global Forum for Cyber Expertise (GFCE), serving as a valuable free resource that is available here: https://cybertechaccord.org/webinars/.